 Boyds in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 11.793′ N, 77° 17.508′ W. Marker is in Boyds, Maryland, in Montgomery County.
-Marker can be reached from Lake Ridge Drive.
-The marker is in the yard of the Black Hill Regional Park office in what was previously George Chadwick's house.
+39° 11.785′ N, 77° 17.493′ W. Marker is in Boyds, Maryland, in Montgomery County.
+Marker is on Lake Ridge Drive just north of Lake Ridge Drive, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 20926 Lake Ridge Drive, Boyds MD 20841, United States of America.
+Marker is at or near this postal address: 20930 Lake Ridge Drive, Boyds MD 20841, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 22, 2013, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 424 times since then and 28 times this year.
-Photos: 1, 2, 3, 4. submitted on August 22, 2013, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 22, 2019.
+It was originally submitted on November 11, 2015, by Allen C. Browne of Silver Spring, Maryland.
+This page has been viewed 275 times since then and 7 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 11, 2015, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.